Przemyslaw11/BeyondBackpropagation/README.md

     *   Set the correct account: `-A <your_grant_name>-gpu-a100`.
     *   Update the `CONFIG_FILES` array with desired *final* config paths (from `configs/ff/`, `configs/cafo/`, `configs/mf/`, `configs/bp_baselines/`).
     *   Adjust the `--array=1-N` range (where N is the *exact* number of configs listed).
     *   Ensure loaded modules match the setup.
-(Wandb will run offline per task).
+(Wandb and CodeCarbon will run offline per task).
 2. Submit the job array:
     ```bash
     sbatch scripts/slurm_scripts/run_array.slurm